canonical/k8s-snap/docs/src/capi/howto/upgrade-providers.md

-# Uprading the providers of a management cluster
+# Upgrading the providers of a management cluster

 In this guide we will go through the process of upgrading providers of a management cluster.

 ## Prerequisites

 We assume we already have a management cluster and the infrastructure provider configured as described in the [Cluster provisioning with CAPI and {{product}} tutorial].
 The selected infrastructure provider is AWS.
-We have not yet called clusterctl init to initialise the cluster.
+We have not yet called `clusterctl init` to initialise the cluster.

 ## Initialise the cluster